Laura Evangelista Alvarado Cardozo: Life

 On 3 November 1893 she began to work in a small hospital and assisted patients that suffered from smallpox.
 She also volunteered in other hospitals.
 From 1897 until 1898 she worked as a volunteer in the hospital of San José.
 Her father died aged 55 of a brain condition in 1890.
 An earthquake that struck the nation in October 1900 led to her tending to homeless people and those that the disaster impacted.
-On 11 February 1901 she had the permission of the Archbishop of Caracas Críspulo Uzcátegui to found an order of religious based on the Order of Saint Augustine and devoted to the care of the ill.
+On 11 February 1901 she had the permission of the Archbishop of Caracas Críspulo Uzcátegui to found a congregation of religious based on the Order of Saint Augustine and devoted to the care of the ill.
 With three companions she assumed the new habit and commenced her period of novitiate; she was made the Superior of her order and held that position until her resignation in 1960.
 On 22 January 1902 she made her solemn profession of her vows and assumed the new name of "María de San José".

 On 28 September 1903 the statutes of her order received approval and received recognition on 17 September 1927 as being an order of diocesan right and was under the name of the Augustinian Hospitaller Sisters; this name changed to its present name at some future point.
-At her request - on 10 May 1950 - the order was added to the Order of Augustinian Recollects.
-The congregation received the papal approval of Pope Pius XII on 15 November 1952.
+At her request - on 10 May 1950 - the congregation was added to the Order of Augustinian Recollects and it received the papal approval of Pope Pius XII on 15 November 1952.

-She was diagnosed with bronchopneumonia on 2 June 1966 which contributed to her decline in health.
+Laura Evangelista was diagnosed with bronchopneumonia on 2 June 1966 which contributed to her decline in health.
 Her situation improved around Easter of 1967 though started to decline not long after.
-Cardozo died of thrombosis on 2 April 1967 at 12:00pm.
-Her remains were deemed to be incorrupt after their exhumation on 19 January 1994 at 9:00am; her remains were placed in a new sarcophagus in September 1994.
+Cardozo died of thrombosis on 2 April 1967 at 12 pm.
+Her remains were deemed to be incorrupt after their exhumation on 19 January 1994 at 9 am; her remains were placed in a new sarcophagus in September 1994.